A Grand Canyon Rim Comparison

 The West Rim offers a less trafficked, close-to-nature experience with some truly unique sightseeing opportunities.
 At the West Rim, you can land at the very bottom of the Grand Canyon in a helicopter tour and enjoy a peaceful boat ride down the Colorado River between the canyon walls.
 The West Rim is also home to the world-famous Skywalk Bridge and a nearby Native American village open to visitors.

-Still not sure with Grand Canyon region to visit on a day tour from Las Vegas?
+Because of the vastness of the Grand Canyon, it is difficult to experience both the South Rim and the West Rim in a single day.
+Still not sure which Grand Canyon region to visit on a day tour from Las Vegas?
 Our guide will break down the differences even further to help you choose!

 South Rim

 The South Rim features some of the most world-recognized sights of the striped canyon walls and deep rock gorges, like Mather Point and Yavapai Point.
-The South Rim is surrounded by the lush Kaibab Forest, which is home to elk, mule deer, mountain lions, rock squirrels, and endangered California condors.
+The South Rim is surrounded by the lush Kaibab Forest, which is home to Grand Canyon animals like elk, mule deer, mountain lions, rock squirrels, and endangered California condors.

 Nestled along the canyon rim is the historic Grand Canyon Village, which contains a variety of lodging options including several historic hotels like the El Tovar and the Yavapai Lodge.
 Most hotels in the village are a short walking distance to the canyon's edge, and many also feature rooms with windows facing the Grand Canyon.